 Canada is one of more than 160 signatories to major international treaties and is a member state of the World Intellectual Property Organization (WIPO).
 Copyrights are registered through the Canadian Intellectual Property Office.

 There are two reproduction rights organizations in Canada: Access Copyright in English-speaking Canada and COPIBEC in Quebec.
 Both organizations are members of the International Federation of Reproduction Rights Organisation (IFRRO) and offer a full set of licensing services for both business and academia.

 Denmark is one of more than 160 signatories to all major international treaties and is a member state of the World Intellectual Property Organization (WIPO).

-COPIDAN is the national collecting society for text-based and other works in Denmark.
-COPIDAN is a member of the International Federation of Reproduction Rights Organizations (IFRRO) and represents thousands of rightsholders and rightsholder organizations in the efficient administration of copyright rights.
+COPYDAN is the national collecting society for text-based and other works in Denmark.
+COPYDAN is a member of the International Federation of Reproduction Rights Organizations (IFRRO) and represents thousands of rightsholders and rightsholder organizations in the efficient administration of copyright rights.

 Germany is one of more than 160 signatory countries of international copyright treaties: the Berne Convention and the WIPO (World Intellectual Property Organization) Copyright Treaty, among other WIPO-administered treaties.
 The country is also a member state of WIPO.

 VG WORT is the local collective licensing organization in Germany.
 The organization operates under the supervision of the German Patent and Trademark Office.
 VG WORT has developed a license, with the assistance of Copyright Clearance Center (CCC), to simplify copyright compliance by providing employees of German companies and their subsidiaries worldwide with the rights to share content responsibly around the world from millions of German and international information sources.
 RightsDirect, a CCC subsidiary, is a sales partner in Germany for VG WORT.

 Learn more about the VG WORT Digital Copyright License.